sergioverzeichnis/ROS-and-Computer-Vision/README.md

 Repository of my Bachelor thesis, carried out on the ROSWITHA robot from the Frankfurt University of Applied Science.

-It was named "Implementation of tasks on assistant robot for people with reduce mobility using ROS and guided by Computer Vision".
+It was named as "Implementation of tasks on assistant robot for people with reduce mobility using ROS and guided by Computer Vision".

 ## Topics